 In 1999 I was in the London apartment of a friend who was studying at The Laban Centre.
 I picked a book about Laban off her shelf, opened it and landed on an image of a “vector box” with 26 points marking directions outward from the body and one marking center.
 I was seeking a new method for making movement because I was about to go into the studio with dancers to make a new work.
 I knew that our schedule was very tight and I needed a way to work that didn’t rely on studio time together.
 While looking at this vector image I correlated the 26 points to the 26 letters in the alphabet.
 I devised a system called Estrella that I used in the next several works I made.
 I would write out sentences that were relative to the ideas I was working with.
 For example, “Transformation is happening.”
 The written score would be filled in with the corresponding where, limb, level, type, and, other body part (OBP), and the score would be translated by the dancers.
 The most interesting part for me was the interpretation that would happen in the individual dancer reading the score.
 I would give the same score to three different dancers and it would result in what I called “almost unison”.
 Some things would be the same or similar but the transitions and specifics would be different enough to make it interesting as a group dance.
 Of course, what I didn’t know in 1999, was that Trisha Brown had made a similar system that she called Locus.
 Well, good ideas are good ideas.
 We did similar but different things with it.
 I kept evolving the system for the next several years.
 I eventually added video-like qualities.
-I have not worked with this system since 2002, but I might in the near future.
+I hadn’t worked with this system since 2002, but have re-regarded it in 2021.

 The Estrella Improvisation Methods can be played in two ways.
 The first is to memorize the points on the Vector Box so that you can move freely from point to point.
 The second is to memorize the Forward Alphabet associated with the Vector Box from the Key so that you can improvise on words that can be called out to you.
 The Vector Box Orientation, its relationship to your body, can change in three ways.
 First it can remain in relationship to your body where H is always above your head and F is always at midline to the front of you, etc no matter what shape you find yourself in or where you are facing in the room.
 The second is that the Vector Box can remain “standing” while you change your level within it but still allowing your “front” to change according to the front of your body.
 The third way is to orient and expand the Vector Box according to the room you are in, deciding where front is and always keeping that relationship no matter where you face, so F will always be toward the “front” of the room even if you are facing back.
 Estrella Improvisation Methods allow for play on the Vector Points, becoming more comfortable with them as well as exploring all possibilities of moving between them.
 Begin this play by getting comfortable with the sensation of the star of points surrounding you as you move in space.
 Freely choose Limb, Other Body Part (OBP) and Motivation as you play.